oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Clients in trust domain A may not have knowledge of authorization servers in trust domain B.
 * Clients in trust domain A may not have network access to other authorization servers in trust domain B.
 * Strict access control on resources in trust domain B is required.
-This acccess control is enforced by authorization servers in trust domain B.
+This access control is enforced by authorization servers in trust domain B.
 * Authorization servers in trust domain B require client authentication, but are unable to manage clients outside of trust domain B.

 Under these conditions, an authorization server in trust domain A may obtain an access token from an authorization server in trust domain B on-behalf-of any client in trust domain A. This enables clients in trust domain A to access a protected resource server in trust domain B. Resource servers in trust domain A may act as a client to the authorization server in trust domain A in order to obtain an access token to access a protected resource in trust domain B in order to complete a request.